Integrated reporting: A clearer view of value creation

 Integrated reporting is voluntary in Australia and New Zealand.

-Deakin Integrated Reporting Centre
+Deakin Sustainable Business Centre

-Find out more about the DIRCEpisode 9: ESG: The New Space for Impact
+Find out more about the DIRC

-Host John Schol FCA, speaks to former CA ANZ president and Grant Thornton partner Darren Scammell FCA, along with Antz Rohan CA, director at Fairground Limited, about the very real bottom-line benefits that flow from ESG and integrated reporting.
+Host John Schol FCA, speaks to former CA ANZ president and Grant Thornton partner Darren Scammell FCA, along with Antz Rohan FCA, director at Fairground Limited, about the very real bottom-line benefits that flow from ESG and integrated reporting.
 They also outline how to go about it, and where the best place is to start.

-Guests | Darren Scammell FCA, Partner at Grant Thornton Australia
+Guests Darren Scammell FCA, Partner at Grant Thornton Australia

-Anthony Rohan CA, Director Fairground Limited |
+Anthony Rohan FCA, Director Fairground Limited

-Host | John Schol FCA, Chief Executive at Malloch McClean |
+Host John Schol FCA, Chief Executive at Malloch McClean

 Want to explore the Small Firm, Big Impact podcast more?